-\begin{proof} Recall that a prime path is either a simple cycle or a simple path that cannot be extended.
-From Proposition \ref{prop:simple_cycles} we know that if $c$ is a simple cycle, then there exists a unique $i \in \{1, \ldots, m\}$ such that $V(c) \subseteq SCC_i$.
-Since we compute all simple cycles for all SCCs of $G$ in line 1 of Algorithm \ref{alg:ptime_path_generator}, all simple cycles of $G$ will be generated by the algorithm.
+Proof of \textbf{Theorem~\ref{thm:algorithm_correctness}} \begin{proof} Recall that a prime path is either a simple cycle or a non-extendable simple path.
+From Proposition \ref{prop:simple_cycles} we know that if $c_0$ is a simple cycle, then there exists a unique $i \in \{1, \ldots, m\}$ such that $V(c_0) \subseteq SCC_i$.
+Since we compute all simple cycles for all SCCs of $G$ in line 1 of Algorithm \ref{alg:ptime_path_generator} (see Lemma \ref{lemma:johnson_not_modified}), all simple cycles of $G$ will be generated by the algorithm.